dunglas/mercure/docs/hub/cloud.md

 Purchase your managed Mercure.rocks hub [directly online](https://mercure.rocks/pricing)!

-After purchase, your hub will be instantly provisionned and available under a `mercure.rocks` subdomain.
+After purchase, your hub will be instantly provisioned and available under a `mercure.rocks` subdomain.
 A TLS certificate is also automatically created.

 You'll have access to an administration interface allowing you to: